-higher available phosphorus (32.5, 30.1 and 31.6 kg ha-1) was registered with plant spacing 100 cm x 15 cm (M3) during the year of 2023-24, 2024-25 and mean data, respectively which was found statistically at par with 75 cm x 20 cm (M2) during the year of 2023-24, 2024-25 and pooled data.
-The lowest available phosphorus (37.7, 35.1 and 36.4 kg ha-1) was registered with the plant spacing of 60 cm x 15 cm during both years and mean results, respectively.
-This might be due to high-density planting (e.g., 60 × 15 cm spacing), which leads to significantly higher phosphorus uptake by the cotton crop, as the increased plant population exploits more phosphorus from the soil for growth and yield.
-This results in a greater removal of available phosphorus from the soil, leaving less residual phosphorus after harvest similar results were reported by Hu et al., 2023 and wider spacing reduces the number of plants per hectare, so the total phosphorus uptake from the soil is lower.
-As a result, more available phosphorus remains in the soil post-harvest compared to high-density systems as reported by Prathyusha et al, 2022 and but available P and K in soil were not affected by different spacing was reported by the Malik et al., 2021 the different spacing and nitrogen doses did not influence the available phosphorus and potassium in the soil.
+higher post-harvest available phosphorus (32.5, 30.1 and 31.6 kg ha-1) was registered with plant spacing of 100 cm x 15 cm (M3) during the year of 2023-24, 2024-25, and in the mean data, respectively.
+This was statistically at par with 75 cm x 20 cm (M2) for the same years and pooled data.
+The lowest available phosphorus (37.7, 35.1 and 36.4 kg ha-1) was registered with the narrow plant spacing of 60 cm x 15 cm (M1) during both years and in the mean results,.
+This may be due to higherplant density in M1,which leads to increased phosphorus uptake by the cotton crop, as the greater number of plants per unit area exploits more phosphorus from the soil for growth and yield.
+Consequently, more phosphorus is removed from the soil, leaving less residual phosphorus after harvest, consistent with the finding of Hu et al., (2023).
+Consequently, wider spacing reduces the number of plants per hectare, resulting in lower total phosphorus uptake and higher residual phosphorus post-harvest, as reported by Prathyusha et al., (2022).
+However, Malik et al., (2021) reported that available P and K in soil in soil were not significantly affected by different spacings or nitrogen does..

-Among the subplots data revealed that maximum post-harvest available phosphorus (38.4, 35.7 and 37.1) was recorded with the application of 125% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage however it was showing at par with application of 100% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage (S2) and application 125% RDN + Cycocel 60 ppm at square formation and flowering stage during both years and in mean data.
-This might be due to the fact that when nitrogen (N) and phosphorus (P) are applied together, cotton yield and nutrient uptake are improved, but this can reduce residual soil phosphorus after harvest due to increased plant uptake, the similar results were reported that application of different spacing and nitrogen doses did not influence the available phosphorus and potassium in the soil was reported by Malik et al., 2021 and optimal N application can enhance P availability and uptake by improving root growth and plant vigor, but if N is applied in excess, it may not further increase P uptake and can sometimes lead to nutrient imbalances or reduced P efficiency and If N application increases cotton growth and yield (as it often does), more P is removed from the soil by the crop, leading to lower post-harvest available phosphorus reported by Nachimuthu et al., 2022.
+Among the subplots treatments, the maximum post-harvest available phosphorus (38.4, 35.7 and 37.1) was recorded with the application of 125% RDN + Mepiquat chloride 50 ppm at square formation and flowering stage (S3).
+This statistically at par with the application of 100% RDN + Mepiquat chloride 50 ppm at square formation (S2) and 125% RDN + Cycocel 60 ppm at square formation and flowering stage (S6) during both years and in mean data.
+This trend may be explained by the synergistic effect of nitrogen (N) and phosphorus (P) on cotton growthand nutrient uptake which enhances plant vigor and root development.
+Increased nutrient uptake can reduce residual soil phosphorus after harvest, as more Phosphorus is removed by the crop.
+Similar observations were reported by Malik et al., 2021 and Nachimuthu et al. (2022).
+While optimal nitrogen application can improve phosphorus availability and uptake, excessive N may not further enhance phosphorus uptake and can sometimes lead to nutrient imbalances or reduced phosphorus use efficiency. optimal N application can enhance P availability and uptake by improving root growth and plant vigor, but if N is applied in excess, it may not further increase P uptake and can sometimes lead to nutrient imbalances or reduced P efficiency and If N application increases cotton growth and yield (as it often does), more P is removed from the soil by the crop, leading to lower post-harvest available phosphorus reported by Nachimuthu et al., 2022.

 4.6.3 Available potassium (kg ha-1)